- 🥇

 | Cross-platform research | Compare markets before deciding which platform to trade on |

-Coinrithm also offers crypto tracking, portfolio management, and mock trading - all in one platform.
+CoinRithm also offers crypto tracking, portfolio management, and mock trading - all in one platform.

 It depends on your location and needs.
 For US users, Kalshi is the best overall due to CFTC regulation, fiat deposits, and broad market coverage.
 For global users, Polymarket offers the deepest liquidity and widest market variety.
 For beginners in the US, Robinhood provides the simplest entry with zero fees.